Criticism Mounts In Russia As Ukrainian Strike Toll Rises - UrduPoint

 In a video, Lieutenant General Sergei Sevryukov said the tragedy had likely taken place because Russian troops had used cell phones, giving away their location to Ukrainian forces.

-The strike also led to rare public displays of grief, including in the Samara region on the Volga River where some of the victims came from.
+The strike also led to rare public displays of grief, including in the Samara region on the Volga River where some of the victims were from.

 Thousands of people have been killed in Ukraine and millions forced to flee their homes since President Vladimir Putin ordered troops to attack on February 24.